 We’ll keep this page updated both with clarifications on existing items, as well as new proposals soon after they’re announced.

-With our typical client being a 1-2 person Ltd Co, unfortunately there still doesn’t seem to be much available.
+With our typical client being a 1-2 person Ltd Co, there isn’t a great deal available.
 Below we’ll discuss some of the main proposals.

 Critically this is only for those officially self employed (ie sole traders, partners in a partnership).
 It does not apply to Ltd Co owners.